puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_puppet_server_notes.markdown

 Puppet Server takes a bit longer to start up than the Apache/Passenger stack.
 You’ll  see significant performance improvements after start up, but the initial start up is definitely a bit slower.

-### Other Changes to Services
+### Other Changes to Puppet Services

 A few other changes/additions have been made to the services running ont the Puppet master due to the introduction of Puppet Server.
-You can read about these in the [Puppet Server docs](puppetserver/1.0/services_master_puppetserver.html#puppet's-services:-puppet-server).
+You can read about these in the [Puppet Server docs](/puppetserver/1.0/services_master_puppetserver.html#puppet's-services:-puppet-server).

 Notable changes include: